NeuroCore

 Projects

-Open Argus Lab on GitHub →Knowledge Base Direction
+Explore Argus Lab →Knowledge Base Direction

 TENSA Engineering will grow into a public knowledge hub for controlled AI systems, AI operations, local-first tooling, persistent memory, and real-system diagnostics.